 Why it’s horrible: Would you pay Rolls Royce money for a Cadillacl?
 GM seems to think you would.
 I’m all for going all-out on EV design and innovation, but when Cadillacs cost more than houses, I can’t help but shutter.
 But hey, it will be hand-built.

 If you’re thinking about hauling the kids off to school with zero emissions, today’s EVs offer more range, faster charging and greater fuel savings.
 The best electric cars and SUVs for families are available in a wide range of options to meet your needs, and an even wider range of price points.
-These are the best electric crossovers and SUVs on sale in 2023, and the ones we’re looking forward to in 2024.
+These are the best electric crossovers and SUVs on sale in 2024.

-These electric crossover SUVs and full-size SUVs are the highest-rated, most-loved EVs for families today.
+These electric crossover SUVs are the highest-rated, most-loved EVs for families today.
+Although they lack a third row, they’re plenty big enough for most families of four.
 Spaciousness, pricing, range and charging speeds vary from one electric model to another.
 We’ve also included NHTSA safety ratings if they’re available.
-Let us know which EVs you have your eye on!

-The Model Y is the best-selling electric vehicle in America, however prices have increased over 20% since 2020.
+The Model Y is the best-selling electric vehicle in America.
+Model Y prices have fallen 20% from 2022’s highs.
+It’s now possible to buy a Model Y for well below $50,000 with the point-of-sale EV tax credit.
 Although it’s known for autonomous driving, the full capability (known as FSD) is a $15,000 package.

 Charging (Public fast charger): can add 200 miles in 15 minutes